pooyadav/driver-hello-world/README.md

 Localcontainername.pem
 Localcontainername_key=ARBITER_TOKEN
 ```
+Therefore,
-1. To integrate a driver as a databox driver, driver needs to have access to the keys and token to access stores.
+1. to integrate a driver as a databox driver, driver needs to have access to the keys and token to access stores.
-2. Driver reqests a data-store by configuring it in the databox-manifest.json file - template shown below.
-When container manager install the driver, it also launches a datastore of the requested type.
+2. Driver requests a data-store by configuring it in the databox-manifest.json file - template shown below.
+When container manager install the driver, it also launches a data-store of the requested type.
 3. Configure and create data types - template of information which need to provide to the API.
 ```
  template = {	description: 'Any Driver text',